death1ord/hospitalApp/README.md

 #Installation
 1. Make sure you have npm installed. (https://nodejs.org/en/download/)
-2. Install Angular CLI globally 'npm install -g @angular/cli'
+2. Install Angular CLI globally `npm install -g @angular/cli`
-3. git clone this repository 'git clone link to repository'. cd into folder 'cd path_to_base_of_this_folder'
+3. git clone this repository `git clone link to repository`. cd into folder 'cd path_to_base_of_this_folder'
-4. Run 'npm install' to install node modules required by this project.
+4. Run `npm install` to install node modules required by this project.
-5. Install bower 'npm install bower -g'
+5. Install bower `npm install bower -g`
 6. Run bower install  to install bower components needed by this project.
 --PROJECT SETUP SUCCESSFUL---
-7. Within project folder run 'ng serve' or 'npm start' to start local built in server
+7. Within project folder run `ng serve` or `npm start` to start local built in server
 8. Navigate to localhost:4200/.
 If you see an app framework, it worked.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.